 This is not a new pricing model.
 Arguably, it’s one of the oldest subscription-based models.
 It has been used by utility and communication companies for years.
 Water and electric companies still use this model, while communication companies have moved away from it.
 For example, decades ago, people had to pay for the time they spent on long-distance calls, but now most phone companies have integrated long-distance calling into their base price.

-The main disadvantage of this model is that customers aren’t paying a set fee every month.
+The main disadvantage of the usage-based model is that customers aren’t paying a set fee every month.
 Instead, their prices fluctuate.
-This can complicate revenue recognition and financial projections.
+This can complicate SaaS revenue recognition and financial projections.
 However, this doesn’t mean that software companies should shy away from this model.

 According to Ray Rike, Some of the “fastest growing SaaS and cloud companies have used [usage-based pricing].
 The results have been impressive, including extremely high net dollar retention (NDR) rates and increased enterprise value to revenue (EV:REV).